HSV Questions & Answers

 Is Shingles Herpes Too?

 Each year, at least 1 million people in the United States experience a Shingles outbreak.
-Shingles, also known as Herpes Zoster, is caused by the Varicella Zoster Virus, which is responsible for causing Chickenpox.
+Shingles, also known as Herpes Zoster, is caused by the Varicella Zoster Virus, which is also responsible for causing Chickenpox.

 Read more »